-A common misconception when we talk about workplace diversity is to limit our thinking to race and ethnicity, when in fact, diversity encompasses cultural norms, religious practices, geographic location, age, disabilities, sexual orientation — the list goes on.
+Workplace diversity emcompasses race, ethnicity, cultural norms, religious practices, age, disabilities, sexual orientation, gender expression — and more.
 Leading in our increasingly diverse global work environments can be challenging.
 How do you communicate in an inclusive way that unites and inspires everyone on your team without inadvertently alienating any group or individual?

 Effective leadership communication starts by stepping outside of your own norms and considering how what you say will resonate across a wide range of perspectives.
 Take the time to think about the variety of viewpoints and backgrounds of your individual team members and how your message will be received.
 Seeing your message through the eyes of your team will broaden your own outlook and help team members feel valued for their skills, talents, and contributions, rather than excluded or overlooked for their differences.

 Try not to get overwhelmed – you’re all on the same team working toward the same goal!
 You can communicate in a way that builds an inclusive culture, keeps your diverse team feeling connected, and keeps the company moving forward.
 Here are a few simple guidelines to get you started.

 6 Tips for Effective Leader Communication in a Diverse Workplace